-The lyrics to this song have kept me guessing for a while.
-The spirit of the song and the instrumentation feels so genuine, but the music video, reveals a strange political bent.
+The lyrics have kept me guessing for a while.
+The spirit of the song and the instrumentation feels so genuine, but the music video reveals a strange political bent.
 It's been suggested that this song is a parody of a concession speech.
 It's a credit to the music video that it made me rethink my original assumptions about the song's meaning like that.
 Shoutout to the director, Frankie Cordero, whoever that is.
 (Update: after googling, he's part of the Jim Henson company!
 Cool!)

 But is that interpretation just the byproduct of an interesting video?
 The only place I detect sarcasm in the song's delivery is

 i've even written this whole song about you

 and not about me

 What keeps me from dismissing it outright is that Andrew is known to write "sweet" lyrics ironically (Two Wuv) and obscure political commentaries (Misery Fell).
 I just hear his cheerful lisp and immediately want to take every word at face value.
 I chose not to ask him about what it means.
 Getting a straight answer would be disappointing at this point.

 Gee, every single one of his songs on MMMM has a music video, doesn't it?
 Good.

 Full disclosure: I was a choir and a capella kid in high school.
 My first exposure to this band was through an a capella cover I saw live.
 I love Tally Hall as an a capella group first and a rock band second, and boy, does this song pander to me in that way.
 I have nothing intelligent to say about this song other than that I like it, and I will never be over the primary color guys' vocal blend.
 It makes me fantasize about being in Andrew Horowitz's shoes as he composed this, knowing that every chord would be interpreted by this angelic choir.
 I love how he could take his pick of the band's vocal palette to serve each song when writing with Tally Hall.